152090RN/CSProject1/README.md

-# Sports Booking Facility Management System
+# Arena Booking Facility Management System

 ## Overview
 This project is a comprehensive sports booking facility management system designed to streamline the process of booking sports facilities.
 It includes features for clients to book facilities and for administrators to manage bookings, payments, and user accounts.

 ## Project Title and Description
 ### Title:
-Sports Booking Facility Management System
+Arena Booking Facility Management System

 ### Description:
 This system provides a platform for users to browse and book sports facilities while allowing administrators to manage these bookings, handle payments, and oversee user accounts.
 It aims to simplify the process of managing sports facility reservations and improve user experience.